mkirchner/stutter/README.md

 I created this since *writing my own Lisp* was high on my bucket list.
 It has been (and still is) an immensely satisfying fun ride... come along!

+See [the tests](https://github.com/mkirchner/stutter/blob/867b6c1f5137cc16f0492003f270514cfcea29c7/test/test.stt#L1) to get an idea of what `stutter` already is capable of.

 ### Rules